 His works — characterized by a vibrant use of color, elegant finishes, and the experimental search—are coveted in the art market, and currently, carry prices that reach the seven figures.

-In England, he is revered as an icon of contemporary culture, and for that reason, Tate Britain has decided to honor him in 2017 with the largest retrospective ever organized for the artist, and as a way to celebrate his 80th birthday.
+In England, he is revered as an icon of contemporary culture, and for that reason, Tate Britain has decided to honor him in 2017 with the largest retrospective organized for the artist to date, and as a way to celebrate his 80th birthday.

 The comprehensive exhibition, which will open on February 9, 2017, will cover the different facets of Hockney’s iconic career, incorporating paintings, drawings, prints, photographs and art videos.